lcthomas/eng612s22/additional-readings.md

 layout: page
 title: Additional Reading
 ---
 Here you will find additional readings that there wasn’t space for on the course syllabus.
 You may use these readings when conducting research for your lab notebook entries and/or final project; you may also use one of the below readings as your proposed reading for week 11 (if appropriate).
-Those readings not available online are included in the “Additional Reading” folder in our class Google drive folder.
+Those readings not available online are included in the “Additional Reading” folder in our class Google drive folder (unless they are books).
 The readings are roughly organized by theme.

 ## Foundations, Introductions, Overviews
 - Louis T. Milic, “The Next Step,” *Computers and the Humanities* (1966)